In May 2016, Morecambe Town Council sought the views of local residents to set the priorities for a new neighbourhood plan.

 What outcomes were achieved?

-The campaign encouraged a focused dialogue for the neighbourhood plan by identifying residents’ concerns per ward.
+The campaign delivered a focused dialogue for the neighbourhood plan by identifying residents’ concerns per ward.

-Of the 165 unique contributions, 96 came from the website-embedded PlaceChangers app, with the rest coming from mailed-in forms and emails.
+Of the 165 unique contributions, 96 came from the website-embedded PlaceChangers platform, with the rest coming from mailed-in forms and emails.

 The app was fantastic.
 It helped to bring the consultation alive and allowed for more meaningful response